 - Is the Performance test tool environment available and ready for software installation/configuration/update?

-- Are customer analyst available and identified for each of the workflows to demonstrate sample report and recording process for modeling the test scenarios?
+- Is customer analyst available and identified for each of the workflows to demonstrate sample reports and recording processes for modeling the test scenarios?

 - Have the environment identified in 5) and the workflows identified in 7) passed quality assurance and frozen to configuration changes?

-- Is the sizing and design of the application environment available for review? (see output of Sizing & Design section above)
+- Is the sizing and design of the application environment available for review?
+See the output of the Sizing & Design section above.

-- Has performance requirements for the business scenarios been clearly defined, such as number of users per workflow, think time between interactions, page response time targets, or comparisons to existing environment?
+- Has performance requirements for the business scenarios been clearly defined, such as the number of users per workflow, think time between interactions, page response time targets, or comparisons to the existing environment?